OscarCawley/grit-comic/README.md

 - **TODO**
-  potentially make updates, wiki etc load after every 10 inserts (done comments) check if secure from SQL injection figure out if password hashing needs to be hidden from github
+  make sure search works on wiki, not client side due to pagination potentially make updates, wiki etc load after every 10 inserts (done comments) check if secure from SQL injection figure out if password hashing needs to be hidden from github